AresMUSH/aresmush.com/tutorials/config/fs3combat_armor.md

 Armor can impact defense compared to an un-armored person.
 Clunky platemail might give a defense penalty, while agile power armor might give a defense bonus.

+{% note %}
+Defense does not apply to vehicle armor.
+Use the vehicle's `dodge` property instead.
+{% endnote %}

 ## Armor Specials

 Like weapon specials, armor specials allow you to define 'extras' that can augment armor.
 Common specials might be helmets or shields.